NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

-<i>Biexponential synapse that allows for     optional block and plasticity     mechanisms, which can be expressed as     child elements.</i>
+<i>Biexponential synapse that allows for     optional block and plasticity     mechanisms, which can be expressed as     child elements. .</i>